MaxPower15/mixbump/README.md

     mixbump /path/to/mix.exs # trailing "mix.exs" can be omitted

-Bumb sub version and stage:
+Bump sub version and stage:

     mixbump add /path/to/mix.exs
     mixbump a /path/to/mix.exs